carlosgsouza/gradle-console/README.md

 ```

 ## About this project
-This is just the first version of this plugin and we are couting on your feedback to make it better!
+This is just the first version of this plugin and we are counting on your feedback to make it better!
 Don't hesitate to send us an e-mail, create an issue on GitHub or, even better, submit a pull request.

 ## Acknowledgement